 Applicant or licensees must meet the minimum requirement of 1:1 at the time of application, and at all times whilst the licence is held.

-There may be instances where assets are removed from the calculation of the current ratio due to those assets being intangible or disallowed assets under the Minimum Financial Requirements.
+There may be instances where assets are removed from the calculation of the current ratio due to those assets being intangible or disallowed assets under the Queensland Building and Construction Commission (Minimum Financial Requirements) Regulation 2018.
 However, all current liabilities must be considered when calculating the current ratio.

 Related Entity Loans or Investment Assets which have been excluded in determining the Net Tangible Asset calculation must also be excluded from the Current Ratio calculation, where they are recorded as a current asset.

 If the licensee is a trustee of a trust, are the trust amounts included in the current ratio calculations?

 Yes, the current assets and current liabilities of the trust are included in the calculation to determine the current ratio.
 Any intangible, uncollectible or disallowed current assets in the Trust need to be removed in calculating the Current Ratio.

 Example: The licensee has $2 current assets and no current liabilities.
 The trust has $100 current assets and $80 current liabilities.
 The calculation is determined by the total of all current assets, divided by the total of current liabilities. $102.00 / $80.00 = 1.27:1

 If the licensee is a trustee of a trust, how is the ratio for the trust calculated?
 Do amounts owing by the trust to beneficiaries have to be included as current liabilities?

 The amounts owing by the trust to beneficiaries are certainly liabilities of the trust.
 Whether those liabilities are current liabilities or non-current liabilities should be determined by an accountant.
 In making this determination the accountant must abide by the provisions in the Trust Deed, and also apply applicable accounting principles, practices and policies.